 Split Systems are very effective for heating and cooling individual rooms if the entire house is not in use at the same time.
 The rooms will need to be measured in order to determine the required kW to achieve the right amount of airflow to each room.
 Therefore, the larger the room, the larger the unit required.
 Ducted air conditioning, however, is better to cover large areas and for controlling even temperature throughout the entire house.
 The larger the room, the more outlets it will need to have installed to provide an even temperature.

 Most modern air conditioning units are remarkably quiet these days with technology being updated yearly to indoor and outdoor units.
-In fact, most split system units also offer a quiet or night time mode that hushes the outdoor and indoor fan motors, perfect for bedrooms.
+In fact, most split system units also offer a quiet or night time mode that hushes the outdoor and indoor fan motors, perfect for bedrooms and keeping your neighbours in Box Hill happy!
 In fact, a noisy unit is typically an indication that there is a problem and will require maintenance.

 If keeping your home visually pleasing is of concern to you then you will be pleased to know that most systems can blend seamlessly into the background.
 Ducted air conditioning visually consist of ceiling vents that are fairly discrete.
 They are relatively flat, small and are in a range of designs to suit your style.
 Split systems will be visible units on the wall.
 However, units range in size, design and colour which can be tailored to suit your walls.
 White, off-white, gloss, matte, or even coloured are all in the Daikin and Mitsubishi Electric split system range.
 Of course, both have outdoor units called compressors or condensers that are installed against a wall outside the house.